-• A total of ten (10) trainsets are now on Caltrain property.
-The last (2) trainsets arrived on March 28, 2024.

-- Trainset 311, which includes the two (2) coaches that were damaged, has arrived in Salt Lake and the coaches are being inspected to determine the extent of damage. - Seven (7) of the ten (10) trainsets have completed the 1,000 mile "burn-in" test and burn-in of an eighth (8th) trainset is underway.
+- A total of ten (12) trainsets are now on Caltrain property.
+The last (2) trainsets arrived on June 3, 2024. - Stadler has completed its inspection of the two (2) damaged coaches in trainset 311 and projects that repairs will not be completed until early 2025. - Eight (8) of the twelve (10) trainsets that have been delivered have completed the 1,000 mile "burn-in" test and burn-in of a ninth (9th) trainset is underway.
 Burn-in testing is a prerequisite for final acceptance. - Refresher training of the EMU operators is continuing on the Santa Clara Drill Track during daylight hours. - The fleet storage plan has been approved for the EMUs as they arrive on the property.
 Some minor adjustments to the plan are being made to accommodate current conditions.
+Arrangements have been made to store the diesel trainsets off site when they are removed from service.